craigthackerx/craigthacker-dot-dev/docs/_posts/2022-03-25-libre-devops-how-to-use-terraform.md

 ### Setup a Terraform Standard with Type Safety etc

 This one is important.
-You give infinite monkeys infinite time and they will eventually type the works of Shakespeare - [Infinite monkey theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem).
+You give infinite monkeys infinite time, and they will eventually type the works of Shakespeare - [Infinite monkey theorem](https://en.wikipedia.org/wiki/Infinite_monkey_theorem).
 Every single engineer is going to do this a way they have preference of, if you copy the stuff from Libre DevOps, its natural you will see things that I understand, and you don't which is why collaboration and continuous improvement is required for DevOps to work.
 Before anyone starts writing a word of terraform, establish the follow for example:

 - Variable naming
 - Style of variables, e.g. `snake_case`, `TitleCase`, `SCREAMING_SNAKE`, `camelCase`
 - Module structure
+- State Management and usage of terraform workspaces
 - Ensure standard name for `terraform.tf` `azure-provider.tf`, `configuration_alias`
 - Determine when and if you should be pinning terraform provider and language version, `required_version = 1.17` etc.
 - And special mention to something I see poorly utilised - **Type Safety**